SumairaBibi78/WeatherApp/README.md

 # WeatherApp
-The Weather Application is the task Second Task of Internship at Interne_pk.
+The Weather Application is the task Second Task of Internship at Internee_pk.